Susan G. Braden: Private practice and political activities

-Federal judicial service
+Claims court service

-On July 14, 2003, Braden was nominated by President George W. Bush to a fifteen-year term on the United States Court of Federal Claims.
-She was confirmed by unanimous consent of the United States Senate, and was sworn into office by Senator Jeff Sessions, then Chairman of the Senate Subcommittee on Administrative Oversight & the Courts.
-Her investiture was conducted on October 24, 2003 by Justice Sandra Day O'Connor and Justice Ruth Bader Ginsburg.
+On January 7, 2003, Braden was nominated by President George W. Bush to a fifteen-year term on the United States Court of Federal Claims.
+She was confirmed by unanimous consent of the United States Senate on July 9, 2003, and received her commission on July 14, 2003.
+She was sworn into office by Senator Jeff Sessions, then Chairman of the Senate Subcommittee on Administrative Oversight & the Courts.
+Her investiture was conducted on October 24, 2003, by Justice Sandra Day O'Connor and Justice Ruth Bader Ginsburg.

 In July 2009, Braden was appointed as a Member of the Standing Committee on Ethics and Professional Responsibility-Judges Advisory Committee to the American Bar Association, on which she still serves.
 On February 14, 2007, Braden was elected as a Member of the American Law Institute and has been active in the Restatement of Law Third, Restitution and Unjust Enrichment Project.
 On October 22, 2004, she was inducted as a Senior Fellow of the ABA's Administrative Law and Regulatory Section by Justice O'Connor at a ceremony held at the United States Supreme Court.

 On March 23, 2012, Braden received the Linn Inn Alliance Distinguished Service Medal at the New York Intellectual Property Law Association Annual Dinner for her work with the American Inns of Court, dedicated to intellectual property law.
 On February 7, 2012, Braden was appointed as Chair of the American Bar Association's Section of Intellectual Property Law Task Force on the creation of a Small Patent Claims Court.
 Braden was President of the Giles S. Rich American Inn of Court for the 2010-2011 Term.
 She was recognized at a ceremony in the United States Supreme Court in November 2011, when she received the American Inns of Court Platinum Distinction Award for her service.
-Braden also has been a Member of the Editorial Board of the American Intellectual Property Law Association.
+Braden also has been a Member of the editorial board of the American Intellectual Property Law Association.

-On March 13, 2017, Braden was appointed Chief Judge of the United States Court of Federal Claims by President Donald Trump.
+On March 13, 2017, Braden was appointed chief judge of the United States Court of Federal Claims by President Donald Trump.
 She assumed senior status on July 13, 2018, and was replaced as Chief Judge by Margaret M. Sweeney.
 She retired from the court on April 1, 2019.
 In December 2019, President Trump announced his intent to appoint Braden to the J. William Fulbright Foreign Scholarship Board.